dm-academy/Calavera/docs/Installation.md

 Any other order will likely result in errors and a "cluster" in another sense of that word.

+## Issues

+I  am actively monitoring [Github Issues for this project](https://github.com/CharlesTBetz/Calavera/issues).
+If you run into something, please post there.

 ## Installation step by step

 Figure out a suitable location to download the repository from Github.
 It is not large, but I recommend that you not "nest" it too deeply (Windows is especially annoying this way) and that you avoid having spaces in the pathnames (e.g. "My Documents").
 Creating a C:\home\myname directory would be a good location example.
 Open a command window there and type: